Lasgo

-Lasgo were a Belgian electronic music group.
-The group formed in 1999 was composed of Evi Goffin, David Vervoort, Peter Luts, and Dave McCullen).
-Peter Luts confirmed on Belgian radio in 2008 that Evi Goffin was not returning to the band, after choosing to become a full-time mother.
-Luts announced around the same time that he was looking for a new vocalist for the band.
-Together with Belgian TV station JIMtv, he organized a televised search (in similar fashion to talent shows like Idols) for a new vocalist, that came to pick Van Dael as the singer.
+Lasgo is a Belgian electronic music group.
+The group formed in 2000 and was composed of Peter Luts, Dave McCullen, and singer Evi Goffin.

+Peter Luts confirmed on Belgian radio in 2008 that Goffin was not returning to the group, after choosing to become a full-time mother.
+Luts announced around the same time that he was looking for a new vocalist for the group.
+Together with Belgian TV station JIMtv, he organized a televised search (in similar fashion to talent shows like Idol) for a new vocalist, eventually choosing Jelle Van Dael as the singer.
+The group name came from McCullen suggesting something related to the United Kingdom, and creating Lasgo out of Glasgow in Scotland.

 Throughout their career, Lasgo have sold more than five million units of their albums Some Things and Far Away, and the singles from those albums.

+Although the group has not officially disbanded, they have not released any material since 2013.

+As of 2023, Peter Luts has continued to perform as Lasgo.

+In 2024, Nikki Born joined Lasgo as the new vocalist and frontwoman for the group.